seanh/terminal_velocity/CONTRIBUTING.md

    Instead, create a new feature or bugfix branch for each feature or bugfix you develop.
 Develop each feature or bugfix on its own branch.

-5. Commit your code on the new branch, and push it to your fork on github:
+5. Commit your code on the new branch, and push it to your fork on GitHub:
    `git push origin my-new-feature`.

 6. Use the _Pull Request_ button on the main Terminal Velocity project page to